esamosenok/ADA_Project_2018/README.md

 # Abstract
 Many people consume too much sugar, often even without realizing it.
 Is is not uncommon for products to contain added or hidden sugar, products such as low-fat yogurt, BBQ Sauce, ketchup or fruit juice.
 To put into perspective, some sauces may contains more than 50 per cent of sugar. (*Ref1) Based on the "AHA Scientific Statement" (*Ref2), the major sources of added sugars can be found in categories such as regular soft drinks, sugars, candy, cakes, cookies, pies and fruit drinks, dairy desserts and milk products:

 It's easy to consume too much sugar and the drawbacks are many.
-Oveconsumption can lead to obesity, increase the risk of heart disease, diabetes (*Ref3) and even cancer.
+Overconsumption can lead to obesity, increase the risk of heart disease, diabetes (*Ref3) and even cancer.
 With the abundance of sweets that add a great deal of sugar even when consuming little (see table below), this issue is bigger than ever.

 | Food categories | Contribution to added sugar|
 | ------ | ------ |